Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Preliminary work

 \subsection{Tensors theory}

 A tensor is a multidimensional array.
-More formally, an $N$-way or $N$-order tensor is an element of the tensor product of N vector spaces, each of which has its own coordinate system\cite{BT2006,TB2009}.
-Intuitively, a vector is a 1-order tensor while a matrix is a 2-order tensor.
-In this paper, We denote vector by lowercase letter, e.g.,$r$, and matrix by uppercase letter, e.g.,$R$.
-What's more, the higher order tensor is denoted by boldface letter, e.g.,$\mathbf{R}$.
-The space of all the tensors is denoted by swash letter, e.g.,$\mathcal{R}$.
-Denote the space of all the $N$-order tensors by $\mathcal{R}_{N}$, $\mathcal{R}_{N}= \mathbb{R}^{n_{1} \times\cdots\times n_{N}}, N=1,2,3,4,\cdots$.
+More formally, a $N$-way or $N$-order tensor is an element of the tensor product of $N$ vector spaces, each of which has its own coordinate system\cite{BT2006,TB2009}.
+Intuitively, a vector is a 1-order tensor, while a matrix is a 2-order tensor.
+In this paper, in addition to the specific instructions, we denote vector by lowercase letter, e.g., $r$, and matrix by uppercase letter, e.g., $R$.
+In addition, a higher-order tensor is denoted in boldface type, e.g., $\mathbf{R}$.
+The space of all tensors is denoted by a swash font, e.g., $\mathcal{K}$.
+We denote the space of all $N$-order tensors by $\mathcal{R}_{N}$, $\mathcal{R}_{N}= \mathbb{R}^{K_{1} \times\cdots\times K_{N}}, N=1,2,3,4,\cdots$.

-There are several rank definitions of the N-order tensor $\mathbf{R}$.
-Here, we use the n-rank (or the multi-linear rank) which is based on the unfolding of a tensor \cite{TB2009}.
-The n-rank of $\mathbf{Y}$ is a set of ranks of different unfoldings: